tanushbhootra576/TIC_TAC_TOE/README.md

 # 🎮 Tic Tac Toe Game

-A simple, interactive Tic Tac Toe game built using React VITE , JavaScript and CSS.
+A simple, interactive Tic Tac Toe game built using React , JavaScript and CSS.
 Play with a friend on the same device and enjoy the classic 3x3 grid game!

 ## 🧩 How It Works